wp-plugins/category-coloumn/readme.txt

 == Changelog ==

+= 4.2.1 =

+* Interference with Wordpress Page Widgets eliminated

 = 4.2 =

-* DSS now compressable
+* DSS now compressible

 = 4.1 =

-* All 'Devided by Zero' errors should be eliminated
+* All 'Divided by Zero' errors should be eliminated

 = 4.0 =